kthpanor/cb1020/_sources/docs/installation.md

 ### All in one step

-Get all packages needed for course in one step with use of a YML file.
+Get all packages needed for course in one step with use of a YML file

 ```
 conda env create -f cb1020.yml